CCavalier/fp-explained/markdowns/part1.md

 y = 8 //will not compile
 ```

-Let's try to change it.
+Let's try to change it: the list must be a List (immutable) and a value

 @[Check the ingredients list]({"stubs":["/src/main/scala/example/PureFunction.scala", "/src/test/scala/example/TestPureFunction.scala"], "command":"example.TestPureFunction"})

-This new code won't compile because we tried to modify an immutable type.
+In this way no one can change the ingredients of the recipe: if I want some strawberries, I have to buy it.